opensourcehk/oshk-community/README.md

 # oshk-community
-Open Source HK Community is a Git repo to organise what we are doing for the community.
+Open Source HK Community is a public Git repo to organise what we are doing for the community.
 We are looking for volunteers who can contribute to the community.

 ## What are we doing?